-The regional mapping was undertaken by the Department of Water Affairs and Forestry, leading to the publication of a series of 21 hydrogeological maps by 2003.
-Importantly, the follow-on assessment phase, Groundwater Resources Assessment (GRA2), completed in 2005, led, for the first time, to the inclusion of a groundwater component in the Water Resources of South Africa study (WR2005).
-Ongoing monitoring is essential to be aware of the state of a system and its response to external impacts and management interventions.
-Monitoring takes place at a national (unimpacted) level, a regional (unimpacted and impacted) level and a local (aquifer) level in support of management at these different levels.
+Ongoing monitoring is essential to be aware of the state of an aquifer system and its response to external impacts and management interventions.
+Monitoring takes place at a national (unimpacted) level, a regional (2unimpacted and 3impacted) level and a local (aquifer) level in support of management at these different levels.
 Besides establishing national monitoring programmes, the National Water Act, 1998 also requires the Minister to establish mechanisms to coordinate the monitoring at the different levels.